Contact Brian Deer

 Brian -

-I don't object to your criticism of my work.
-Anyone who can't stand a critic shouldn't walk alone outside, nevermind publishing opinions.
-But what you're doing is not journalism, nor is it protected by any government that is a democracy.
+I don’t object to your criticism of my work.
+Anyone who can’t stand a critic shouldn’t walk alone outside, never mind publishing opinions.
+But what you’re doing is not journalism, nor is it protected by any government that is a democracy.

-You state - as fact - that I have committed serious crimes, not merely that I was wrong about the outcome of the first clinical trial for a HIV vaccine.
-You do so without ever questioning me or without any supporting evidence, except the claims of anynomous sources found, of all places, on a Yahoo! message board.
+You state – as fact – that I have committed serious crimes, not merely that I was wrong about the outcome of the first clinical trial for a HIV vaccine.
+You do so without ever questioning me or without any supporting evidence, except the claims of anonymous sources found, of all places, on a Yahoo! message board.

 In fact, your information about me is so bad, you don't even know in places how to spell my name correctly or that I don't live, work or publish my newsletter in New York.
 This hasn't stopped you from making serious claims about character and from continuing to do so even after I've asked you repeatedly to amend your published reports.